 Replacement of removed protected trees or shrubs will occur with trees or shrubs of a protected variety.
-To the extent possible, a protected tree shall only be replaced by other protected tree varieties and shall not be replaced by shrubs.
-To the extent possible, a protected shrub shall only be replaced by other protected shrub varieties and shall not be replaced by trees.
-To the extent possible, protected trees and shrubs shall be replaced within the same property boundaries.
+To the extent possible, as determined by RAP, (1) a protected tree shall only be replaced by other protected tree varieties and shall not be replaced by shrubs, (2) a protected shrub shall only be replaced by other protected shrub varieties and shall not be replaced by trees, and (3) protected trees and shrubs shall be replaced within the same property boundaries.